Purchasing: Strategic purchasing

-Purchasing managers/directors, and procurement managers/directors guide the organization’s acquisition procedures and standards.
+Purchasing processes

 Most organizations use a three-way check as the foundation of their purchasing programs.
 This involves three departments in the organization completing separate parts of the acquisition process.
 The three departments do not all report to the same senior manager, to prevent unethical practices and lend credibility to the process.
 These departments can be purchasing, receiving and accounts payable; or engineering, purchasing and accounts payable; or a plant manager, purchasing and accounts payable.
 Combinations can vary significantly, but a purchasing department and accounts payable are usually two of the three departments involved.
 Organizations typically have simpler procedures in place for low value purchasing, for example the UK's Ministry of Defence has a separate internal policy for low value purchasing valued below £10,000.
 When the receiving department is not involved, it is typically called a two-way check or two-way purchase order.
 In this situation, the purchasing department issues the purchase order receipt not required.
 When an invoice arrives against the order, the accounts payable department will then go directly to the requestor of the purchase order to verify that the goods or services were received.
 This is typically what is done for goods and services that will bypass the receiving department.
 A few examples are software delivered electronically, NRE work (non-reoccurring engineering services), consulting hours, etc.

-Historically, the purchasing department issued purchase for supplies, services, equipment, and raw materials.
+Historically, the purchasing department issued purchase orders for supplies, services, equipment, and raw materials.
 Then, in an effort to decrease the administrative costs associated with the repetitive ordering of basic consumable items, "blanket" or "master" agreements were put into place.
 These types of agreements typically have a longer duration and increased scope to maximize the quantities of scale concept.
 When additional supplies were required, a simple release would be issued to the supplier to provide the goods or services.

 Another method of decreasing administrative costs associated with repetitive contracts for common material, is the use of company credit cards, also known as "Purchasing Cards" or simply "P-Cards".
 P-card programs vary, but all of them have internal checks and audits to ensure appropriate use.
 Purchasing managers realized once contracts for the low dollar value consumables are in place, procurement can take a smaller role in the operation and use of the contracts.
-There is still oversight in the forms of audits and monthly statement reviews, but most of their time is now available to negotiate major purchases and setting up of other long term contracts.
+There is still oversight in the forms of audits and monthly statement reviews, but most of their time is now available to negotiate major purchases and setting up of other long-term contracts.
 These contracts are typically renewable annually.